siraben/website/_drafts/organizing-theories.md

 Infix "+" := add.
 ```

 Next we define monoids.
-Similarly to semigroups we use HB's mixins,
+Similarly to semigroups we use the mixin
-but now declare the inheritance by `of IsSemigroup A`.
-That is, for a
+command, but now declare the inheritance by `of IsSemigroup A`.
+That
-type to satisfy being a monoid, it must be an instance of a semigroup
+is, for a type to be a monoid, it must be a semigroup first.
-first.

 ```coq
 (* Monoid definition, inheriting from Semigroup *)